nats-io/nats.java/README.md

 ### Integration with GraalVM

-To include this library with a GraalVM project, there are two important configurations you must use:
+To include this library with a GraalVM project, you must use configure thse `initialize-at-run-time` classes.
+* `--initialize-at-run-time=java.security.SecureRandom`.
 * `--initialize-at-run-time=io.nats.client.support.RandomUtils`
-* `--initialize-at-run-time=java.security.SecureRandom`.
+* `--initialize-at-run-time=io.nats.client.NUID`

 These will instruct GraalVM to initialize specified classes at runtime so that these instances don't have fixed seeds.
 GraalVM won't compile without these parameters.